 Of the dozens of recipes I've tried for making a roasted whole chicken, none ever delivered.
 I want crisp, browned skin and juicy, flavorful meat.
-Most recipes roast the chicken on too low of a temperature to crisp the skin, and many for way too long which dries out the meat.
+Most recipes roast the chicken at too low of a temperature to crisp the skin, and many for way too long, which dries out the meat.
 All of them season the skin, but that doesn't put flavor into the meat.
 Why must crisp skin and juicy, flavorful meat be a trade-off?

 The fact is, they don't have to be a trade-off.
-What I'm giving you is the sure fire way to get both, and it will defy just about every roast chicken recipe you see.
+What I'm giving you is the surefire way to get both, and it will defy just about every roast chicken recipe you see.
 The secret is high heat and simple seasoning.

 - 1 3-4lb (1.3kg-1.8kg) whole chicken